SQCOCPUCluster/hacktown/hacktown-phaser-lite/README.md

 > **A living, breathing simulation where AI-powered NPCs think, remember, and interact autonomously in real-time.**

-Built in 12 hours as an exploration of emergent AI behavior.
-Each NPC has a unique personality, makes decisions with LLM reasoning, remembers past interactions, and lives a full lifecycle from birth to death.
+Originally built in 12 hours as an emergent AI experiment, now upgraded with an **emergent physics layer** that lets crowds respond to hunger, danger, and trauma without extra LLM calls.
+Each NPC has a unique personality, makes decisions with LLM reasoning for dialogue, remembers past interactions, and lives a full lifecycle from birth to death.

 ## 🎥 Demo